 The distinction matters enormously.
 Content companies produce material — videos, articles, practice questions.
 Infrastructure companies build the systems that make everything else possible.
 What OmnitechWorks builds doesn't just deliver information.
 It changes how students relate to their own learning over time.

 Every product decision is filtered through a single question: does this make it meaningfully easier for a South African student to understand, retain, and apply what they have been taught?
 If the answer is no, we don't build it.
-If the answer is yes, we build it without compromise — offline capability, low-data mode, mobile-first architecture, and maths rendering that actually works on a mid-range smartphone.
+If the answer is yes, we build it without compromise: ethical AI guidance, mobile-friendly design, curriculum context, and maths rendering that actually works on a mid-range smartphone.

 That means no laptops required.
 No stable Wi-Fi assumed.
 No data cost that makes a student choose between studying and eating.